 Step 2.
 Make the filling by combining the sugar and flour and whisk together.
 Add the cream and vanilla and mix until the filling is smooth and creamy.

 Step 3.
 Pour the filling into the prepared pie shell over the butter and transfer the baking sheet to the oven.
-Bake the pie for 10 minutes, then lower the oven temperature to 350 degrees F. for about one hour.
+Bake the pie for 10 minutes, then lower the oven temperature to 350 degrees F. for 55 minutes.
 Cover the crust if it is getting too brown.
-I like to use this pie crust shield; it's so easy to place over the outside of the crust to keep it from over-browning.
+I like to use this pie crust shield; it’s so easy to place over the outside of the crust to keep it from over-browning.

 The pie is done when the filling is a bit bubbly in the center, and the sides look set.
 The pie will still be somewhat loose but will firm up when cooled.